AnastasiiaMamaeva/Sequence_parser/README.md

 2. Sequence File(s): Ready-to-use sequence files in standard formats like FASTA.

 This tool streamlines sequence retrieval, significantly enhancing the efficiency and accuracy of replicating published experiments.
 It will be a valuable resource for the bioinformatics and computational biology community, saving time and reducing errors in essential data collection steps.

+--
+this project is building as a part of the course: https://github.com/szabgab/wis-python-course-2024-11